-Best time to travel from July to September
+Best time to travel

 Plateau continental climate

 Most popular sites

-San-jiang-yuan Nature Reserve, “San-jiang-yuan ” means the sources of the three rivers.
-The reserve is in area that Tongtian River runs thgough.
-The source of the Yangtze River is an area with the most significant biodiversity in high-altitude areas in the world, and being known as a natural germplasm resource bank for alpine organisms.
-The San-jiang-yuan region has a unique and typical alpine ecosystem, which is a typical representative of the alpine environment of the Central Asian plateau
+San-jiang-yuan Nature Reserve, “San-jiang-yuan ” means the sources of “Three rivers”.
+The reserve is in an area that Tongtian River runs thgough.
+The source of Yangtze River is an area with the most significant biodiversity in high-altitude areas, and being known as a natural germplasm resource bank for alpine organisms.
+The San-jiang-yuan region has a unique and typical alpine ecosystem, which is a typical representative of alpine environment of the Central Asian plateau

-Gado Jowo Holy mountain, it is located in Gaduo Township, about 140 kilometers away from Chengduo County, the mountain is composed of 28 surrounding peaks, the main peak is 5395 meters above sea level.
+Gado Jowo Holy mountain, it is located in Gaduo Township, about 140 kilometers away from Chengduo County, the mountain is composed of 28 surrounding peaks, its main peak is 5395 meters above sea level.
 It is known as one of the four sacred mountains of Tibetan Buddhism along with Kailash in Tibet, Kawagarbo in Yunnan and Amye Machen in Qinghai.

 Ga Zang (Karzang) monastery, it is the oldest and largest Sakya pa monastery in this county.
 Ga Zang Temple is also known as “Dogon Puntso Dargyeling” in Tibetan.
-It is located in Chengwen Township, 5 kilometers away from the county seat.
+It is located in Chengwen Township, 5 kilometers away from county seat.

 Ancient Rock Painting, about 143 ancient rock painting groups have been discovered in Bailong Village, Chengwen Town, among which the earliest individual rock paintings are about 2000 years old.

-Chindu County Geography and climate
+Geography and climate

 The terrain is mountainous.
-Tongtian River cuts into deep valleys from the southwest.
+Tongtian River cuts into deep valleys from southwest.
 Many small rivers also form deep valleys in many places.
-It gradually slopes from the northwest to the southeast, forming a middle low and high in the surrounding area and undulating mountain basins.
+It gradually slopes from northwest to southeast, forming a middle low and high in surrounding area and undulating mountain basins.

-Chengduo County has a cold temperate continental monsoon climate, with large temperature differences between morning and evening, strong spring winds, mild and rainy summers, cool autumns and long winters.
+Chindu County has a cold temperate continental monsoon climate, with large temperature differences between morning and evening, strong spring winds, mild and rainy summers, cool autumns and long winters.
 The overall temperature is low, with an annual average of -1.6°C, and a short frost-free period, about 93 – 126 days.

 Population and ethnic group

-As of 2013, the total population is 63,000, including Ethnic minorities of Wenbao, Labu, Kana, Huma, Bairimai,Chinese Han people….etc, Among them, Tibetans account for about 95%.
+As of 2013, Chindu’s total population is 63,000, including Ethnic minorities of Wenbao, Labu, Kana, Huma, Bairimai,Chinese Han people….etc, Among them, Tibetans account for about 95%.

 In ancient times, it was Nomads area.